notthetup/blog/_posts/2008-10-23-google-andriod-open-part-2.md

 In most phones the HW will only allow the original OS to boot, and no one knows what/how the Baseband OS works and how one can communicate with it.
 And this is why I feel it will be very difficult to see Android running on other phones, without the HW manufacturer themselves supporting it explicitly.

 So is Google Android Open?
 Surely!
-But that doesn't mean you'll see it running on an iPhone close to you anytimes soon..
+But that doesn't mean you'll see it running on an iPhone close to you anytimes soon.

 [0]: http://chinpen.net/blog/google-andriod-open-part-1